kwaldenphd/how-computers-work/README.md

 **Persistant Memory**
 - Physical storage (magnetic disks, solid state disks, magnetic tape, etc) that retains information even when the device is powered off

+[Click here](https://github.com/kwaldenphd/how-computers-work/blob/main/key-terms.md) for a full list of key terms and definitions for this lab.

 ## Comprehension Check